 Most Recent Results

-Your El score is a blend of your interpers sonal and intrapersonal intelligences scores.
-El relates closely to these two
+Your El score is a blend of your interpersonal and intrapersonal intelligences scores.
+El relates closely to these two intelligences.

-intelligences.

-Your results indicate that emotional intelligence is likely a challenge for you.
-You may find it difficult to judge what others are thinking or feeling.
-At times, you may not realize that your mood is affecting your thoughts.
-You may also find it difficult to describe how you are feeling or to convince others to go along with your ideas.
-Don't worry, though.
-These are all things that can be learned and enhanced.
+Your emotional intelligence is currently at a moderate level.
+This affects your ability to judge what others are thinking or feeling.
+You sometimes realize how your mood is affecting your thoughts, but at other times you may not.
+You can usually describe how you are feeling and occasionally convince others to go along with your ideas.
+These are all abilities that you can improve with effort.
 The information in this section will help you develop your emotional intelligence.